Things to do in Monterey

 Monterey Bay Aquarium -

 The famous Monterey Bay Aquarium offers visitors a hands-on view of the spectacular marine animals and environments found in the Monterey Bay.
 Marine related exhibits at the aquarium include life-sized whale exhibits, a towering kelp forest, majestic swimming schools of albacore tuna, great white sharks, jellyfish, live sea otters and giant Pacific octopus.
 Outdoor enthusiasts will want to book a sunset sailing cruise on the high seas.
 The Monterey Bay Aquarium is open daily, except Dec.
-25 from 10 a.m. to 6 p.m.
-For more information, visit www.montereybayaquarium.org.
+25. For more information and daily hours, visit www.montereybayaquarium.org.

 Recreational Trail -